Bruceranyz/Develop-ground-fog-detection-algorithm-for-Himawari-8-satellite_over_central_and_eastern_China/README.md

 # Development of a ground fog detection algorithm for Himawari-8 satellite over central and eastern China

 ## A brief description of this project
 This study aims to provide a feasible terrestrial fog detection algorithm in central and eastern China from a satellite perspective.
-Next, I will gradually introduce the practical significance and progress of this research in this project to provide a background knowledge for people who want to know this issue, even though they have never covered this topic before.
+Next, I will introduce the practical significance and progress of this research, so as to provide a background knowledge for people who want to know this issue, even though they have never covered this topic before.
 I will follow the introduction, data and methods, results and discussion to develop this work.
-Beisdes, the corresponding data and data preprocessing, methodology and results visualization code are available, so that interested researchers can more easily understand the progress of this work.
-We also welcome people who are interested to join us in completing this meaningful work.
+Beisdes, the corresponding data and code of data preprocessing, methodology and results visualization are available, so that interested researchers can more easily understand the progress of this work.
+I also welcome anyone who are interested to join me in completing the meaningful work.

 ## Introduction